swisscom/ruby-netsnmp/README.md

 All encoding/decoding/encryption/decryption/digests are done using `openssl`, which is (still) a part of the standard library.
 If at some point `openssl` is removed and not specifically distributed, you'll have to install it yourself.
 Hopefully this will never happen.

+It also uses the `openssl` ASN.1 API to encode/decode BERs, which is known to be strict, and [may not be able to decode PDUs if not compliant with the supported RFC](https://github.com/swisscom/ruby-netsnmp/issues/47).

 ## Debugging

 You can either set the `NETSNMP_DEBUG` to the desided debug level (currently, 1 and 2).
 The logs will be written to stderr.